Connect with us

 This section is usually titled ‘Payment’.

-It should include due dates and terms of invoice.
-Most electricians charge on hourly basis, although sometimes electrical repair works are billed per project.
+It should include due dates and terms of the invoice.
+Most electricians charge on an hourly basis, although sometimes electrical repair works are billed per project.

 5. Specify Completion Dates and Schedules